<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to replace damaged keyboard on HP Pavilion tx1000 notebook</title>
+Comments on: How to replace keyboard on HP Pavilion tx1000 </title>

-<atom:link href="http://www.insidemylaptop.com/replace-damaged-keyboard-hp-pavilion-tx1000-notebook/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/replace-damaged-keyboard-hp-pavilion-tx1000-notebook/feed/" rel="self" type="application/rss+xml" />

 <item>